-You should get the impression by my words that it can be a lot of effort for the reader and a key reason why a writer needs to investigate the different themes available, doing so can make or break any site.
+The reader may need to take a lot of effort to navigate the page.
+It can be of-putting.
+Too much effort.
+They will go away.
+The key reason a blog writer needs to investigate the different themes available.
+Having the right one can make or break any site.
 It is easy to change the layout, just look for a theme or style that suits your personality and the material that you publish.

-The layout and style of your blog must be of a type which encourages the reader to stay after reading the one piece that attracted their attention in the first place, you need to provide them with an urge to stay and explore a little, show a little of what you’re site is about.
+The layout and style of your blog must encourage the reader to stay after reading the one piece that attracted their attention in the first place.
+Provide them with an urge to stay and explore a little.
+Showcase a little of what your site is about.

-I gathered some statistics for a site I once managed for a client, at the start each visitor read an average of 1.3 pages (most of which consisted only of text), once we altered the home page to include a slider each visitors read an average of 2.9 pages, and after several changes to make the site more visual (including adding pictures, diagrams, or other images to old pages) visitors were reading an average of 4.7 pages.
-One goal of any blog should be having people stay and read multiple pages, and have them come back next week for more.
+I gathered some statistics for a site I once managed for a client, at the start each visitor read an average of 1.3 pages (most of which consisted only of text).
+Once we altered the home page to include a featured post slider each visitors read an average of 2.9 pages.
+After several changes to make the site more visual (including adding pictures, diagrams, or other images to old pages) visitors were reading an average of 4.7 pages.
+One goal of any blog is having people stay and read multiple pages, and have them come back next week for more.

-The photographic impact of the home page cannot be understated, this picture came from a blog about presenting photo and of course every new post brings with it a new photograph that can be featured, so the blog develops over time.
+The photographic impact of the home page cannot be understated.
+This picture is of a blog about presenting photos.
+Of course every new post brings with it a new photograph that can be featured, so the blog develops over time.